Port Alice, Port McNeill and Port Hardy, British Columbia

 About 75 percent of those workers are over age 40 and about two thirds have a significant digital literacy gap that hinders their ability to search for and apply for work.
 There are currently no reliable, regular digital literacy programs in the region.

-The Mount Waddington Family Literacy Society created and beta-tested the Connect4Work digital literacy project for workers who have been displaced from their jobs to have hands-on learning in a small class environment – eight students each in the towns of Port Hardy, Port McNeill and Port Alice.
+The Connect4Work digital literacy project was for workers who have been displaced from their jobs to have hands-on learning in a small class environment in three communities.
+Topics included looking for and applying for work, accessing online services, pursuing continuing studies and connecting with family and community.

 Back to Beta-Test Projects